Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 However, if you exercise too much and don't get enough rest, lactic acid can build up in your muscles and blood, creating an acidic environment in your body.

-This can lead to muscle fatigue, muscle soreness, and even more serious problems such as muscle cramps and decreased performance.
+This can lead to muscle fatigue, muscle soreness and even more serious problems such as muscle cramps and reduced performance.

 3.2.
 Muscle loss due to overtraining

-Believe it or not, overtraining can lead to muscle loss rather than muscle growth.
+Believe it or not, overtraining can lead to muscle loss rather than muscle gain.

-If you push your body too hard without giving it enough time to recover and repair, you run the risk of muscle tissue breaking down faster than it can be rebuilt.
+If you put too much strain on your body without giving it enough time to recover and repair, you run the risk of muscle tissue breaking down faster than it can be rebuilt.

-This can lead to a decrease in muscle mass and strength.
+This can cause muscle mass and strength to decrease.

-And that's definitely not what you want when you work so hard in the gym.
+And that's definitely not what you want when you're working so hard in the gym.

 Another consequence of overtraining is poor sleep quality.

-Exercise has been proven to improve sleep in many cases, but if you exercise too much, it can have the opposite effect.
+Exercise has been proven to improve sleep in many cases, but exercising too much can have the opposite effect.

-Overtraining can disrupt your sleep cycle and make it difficult to fall asleep and stay asleep throughout the night.
+Overtraining can disrupt your sleep patterns, making it difficult for you to fall asleep and stay asleep throughout the night.

-This can leave you feeling tired and groggy during the day, which can negatively impact your training and overall performance.
+This can leave you feeling tired and groggy during the day, which can negatively impact your workouts and overall performance.

 3.4.
 Weak immune system and heart health due to overtraining